 Compression.
 The use of stretch bandages or custom-fitted panty hose, panties, or spandex shorts to increase tissue pressure in the swollen legs and lessen the odds of fluid building up again.

 Exercise.
-Helps reduce fluid buildup, increase mobility, and maintain or improve function.
+Helps reduce fluid buildup, boost mobility, and maintain or improve how well your legs work.

-Meticulous skin and nail care.
+Thorough skin and nail care.
 Helps lower the risk of wounds and infection if you have lipedema associated with swelling.